isomerpages/moe-canberrapri/_canberra-experience-plus/Internationalisation Trip/Guangzhou, China 2025.md

 while our partner school in Jakarta, Indonesia is <strong>Charis Global School</strong>.</p>
 <p>&nbsp;The internationalisation trips aim to:</p>
--&nbsp;&nbsp;&nbsp; facilitate the exchange of ideas and meaningful interactions to broaden students' global perspectives<br>
+-&nbsp;&nbsp;&nbsp; facilitate the exchange of ideas and meaningful interactions to broaden students' global &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;perspectives<br>
 - &nbsp;&nbsp;&nbsp;develop 21st Century Competencies,
-including global and cross-cultural awareness, effective communication and collaboration skills, as well as critical, adaptive, and inventive thinking<br>
+including global and cross-cultural awareness, effective &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;communication and collaboration skills, as well as critical, adaptive, and inventive thinking<br>
 -&nbsp;&nbsp;&nbsp; promote cross-cultural friendships and networking opportunities for students; and<br>
--&nbsp;&nbsp;&nbsp; foster a deeper appreciation of what it means to be Singaporean, strengthening their sense of identity and belonging to the nation.
+-&nbsp;&nbsp;&nbsp; foster a deeper appreciation of what it means to be Singaporean, strengthening their sense of &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;identity and belonging to the nation.
 <p>&nbsp;<strong>[A]&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Internationalisation Trip to Guangzhou, China</strong>
 </p>